NVIDIA/cuda-quantum/docs/sphinx/using/basics/run_kernel.rst

 ----------------------------------------

 Now that you have defined your first quantum kernel, let's look at different options for how to execute it.
+In CUDA-Q, quantum circuits are stored as quantum kernels.
+For estimating the probability distribution of a measured quantum state in a circuit, we use the ``sample`` function call, and for computing the expectation value of a quantum state with a given observable, we use the ``observe`` function call.

 Sample
 ++++++++